wbaldoumas/graphql-to-karate/README.md

 graphql-to-karate convert my-schema.graphql
 ```

 By default, you will be walked through conversion in an interactive way within the CLI.

 A `--non-interactive` option as well as [JSON configuration](https://github.com/wbaldoumas/graphql-to-karate/blob/main/configuration/schema/v1/schema.json) are also available (see full [Command Options](#📝-convert-command-options) below), which may be useful in CI/CD environments.

 ### 📖 Examples of Non-Interactive Invokation

-#### Using Command-Line Options:
+#### Using Command-Line Options

 ```sh
 graphql-to-karate convert my-schema.graphql \